About AWES 2026

 Insol’s WindLab is the Southern Hemisphere’s only specialist wind testing facility for facade elements.

-The facility is used for full 1:1 scale testing of complex facade construction details and features 4 x oversized fans capable of delivering constant wind speeds approaching 200km/h (50 metres per second).
+The facility is used for full 1:1 scale testing of complex facade construction details and features 4 x oversized fans capable of delivering constant wind speeds approaching 180 km/h (50 metres per second).

 The Field Trip to WindLab includes a presentation, tour of the facility, and a full demonstration of the wind tunnel capability.